 Does it damage the teeth?

 Like any sort of treatment, misuse and overuse can result in irreversible damage.
 Professional tooth whitening in a dental practice managed by a dentist will not damage the teeth and is very safe.
 It is important to note any veneers, crowns and fillings will not change colour with whitening and these may need to be replaced after whitening depending on the results.
-Teeth are likely to need further whitening treatment to maintain results due to further staining.
+Teeth are likely to need a further whitening treatment to maintain results due to further staining.

 How can we help?

-At Ian Gurner Dental Care we offer both in chair whitening and custom trays.
+At Ian Gurner Dental Care we offer both in-chair whitening and custom trays.
 To find out which whitening treatment is best for you call our Welcome Desk on (03) 6231 3645 to request an appointment.